raghib1992/Github/Git_command.md

 ```
 *****************************************
 # Difference
-## To check the changes done for unstage changes
+## To check the changes done for unstage changes, compare staging area with working directory
 ```
 git diff
 ```